benon33/benmok/Assignment4/index.md

-__Exercise 1.4.__ Which foods provide the best combination of price, yield, and nutrition?
+Which foods provide the best combination of price, yield, and nutrition?
 You can use kilocalories as a measure of "nutrition" here, but more a detailed analysis is better.
 Use plots to support your analysis.

 ```python